Calendar Views | FieldCamp

 Tips

-- Keep the Job Tray open for quick access to unassigned work
+- Keep the Job Tray open for quick access to unassigned work and incoming requests

 - This is the best view for morning dispatch — see your whole team at once